-Although the Swiss-based company didn’t name any particular model that this new collection pays homage to or at least is based on, I think that it was heavily influenced by the gorgeous Unitime Co-Pilot Chronograph from the 1960s.
-Looking as similar as they are, the main difference between the two is, of course, the choice of movements.
+Although the Swiss-based company didn’t name any particular model that this new collection pays homage to or at least is based on, it was heavily influenced by the gorgeous Unitime Co-Pilot Chronograph from the 1960s.
+Looking as similar as they are, the main difference between the two is the choice of movements.

-Since the extra zones are presented in 24-hour standard, there is no need for a day/night indicator that not only makes the watch easier to read, but also makes the movement less complex thus decreasing a chance of breakdown.
+Since the extra zones are presented in the 24-hour standard, there is no need for a day/night indicator that not only makes the dial easier to read but also simplifying the movement thus decreasing a chance of breakdown.

-Of course, the new watch is quite large and deliberately massive, but so was the original Co-Pilot Unitime!
+The 2016 Chronoliner is large and deliberately massive, but so was the original Co-Pilot Unitime!
 Measuring 40 millimeters in diameter, the vintage timekeeper was gigantic compared to its less daring siblings.
-Yes, it was back in early 1960s when the supersizing race has actually started.
+Yes, it was back in the early 1960s when the supersizing race has started.
 And just look where it got us!

 Case & Strap

-Of course, this is a matter of personal preferences: I have met a great deal of people that wear their oversized timepieces with proud (and actually have whole collections of these titanic beasts in their winders,) but you still must understand that buying one of these online before actually trying one on your own wrist may not be a very good idea.
+Of course, this is a matter of personal preferences: I have met a lot of people that wear their oversized timepieces with proud (and actually have whole collections of these titanic beasts in their winders,) but you still must understand that buying one of these online before actually trying one on your wrist may not be such a good idea.

-Well, if the watch will actually fit you, I don’t see any other problem neither with usability nor with ergonomics.
-The crown, while being quite short, is still easy to operate thanks to its larger diameter; the glossy bi-directional bezel, which is fashioned out of a solid piece of black ceramic material, turns in both directions with deeply satisfying solid clicks in one-hour increments and, too, is easy to use thanks to its huge notches; and the chronograph push-pieces are okay: they are no more comfortable than any of those on any other chronograph with standard controls, but also no less.
+If the case fits you, however, I don’t see any other problem neither with usability nor with ergonomics.
+The crown, while being short, is still easy to operate thanks to its larger diameter; the glossy bi-directional bezel, which is fashioned out of a solid piece of black ceramic material, turns in both directions with deeply satisfying solid clicks in one-hour increments and, too, is easy to use thanks to its huge notches; and the chronograph push-pieces are okay: they are no more comfortable than any of those on any other chronograph with standard controls, but also no less.

-By the way, speaking of crown, it is reported to be of a non-screw-locked variety with the Chronoliner’s water-tightness ensured with nothing more than a pair of rubber gaskets.
+Speaking of the crown, it is reported to be of a non-screw-locked variety with the Chronoliner’s water-tightness ensured with nothing more than a pair of rubber gaskets.
 So, it is no wonder that the gadget’s guaranteed water resistance rating is limited to pretty underwhelming 100 meters (330 ft.)
-Of course, it is still practical enough for the watch to be used while showering and even swimming, but even doing some basic snorkeling you will immediately start to test your luck with this device.
-Well, it’s a pilot’s watch and it would be foolish to demand from it something that it is just not.
+It is still practical enough for the watch to be used while showering and even swimming, but even doing some basic snorkeling you will immediately start to test your luck with this device.
+It’s a pilot’s watch and it would be foolish to demand from it something that it is just not.

-While Breitling usually tries to offer an impressive list of customization options with their timekeepers (and the list often includes at least two or three different bracelets and maybe a rubber strap,) the choice of available straps for this watch is limited to just a single Aero Classic black rubber band.
-Styled to look similar to the brand’s Ocean Classic mesh bracelets (the strap has the pattern embossed on its front surface,) the black wristband plays nicely with the black ceramic bezel and black dial of the watch.
+While Breitling usually tries to offer an impressive list of customization options with their timekeepers (and the list often includes at least two or three different bracelets and maybe a rubber strap,) the choice of available straps for this edition is limited to a single Aero Classic black rubber band.
+Styled to look similar to the brand’s Ocean Classic mesh bracelets (the strap has the pattern embossed on its front surface,) the black wristband plays nicely with the black ceramic bezel and black dial.

-The first of all, there is an extra hour hand that points both at the 24-hour scale on the secondary chapter ring and the one on the aforementioned ceramic bezel.
-Basically, it serves to turn the watch from a simple GMT-capable chronograph into a simple Triple Time-Zone watch with chronograph functionality.
-Since the extra hour hand looks too similar in shape to the chronograph’s central seconds hand, it is painted different color -bright red versus bright white- and has a different shape of its tip in order for the chronograph indicator to preserve its spearhead-shaped pointer that is almost identical to the one used on 1960s model.
+First of all, there is an extra hour hand that points both at the 24-hour scale on the secondary chapter ring and the one on the aforementioned ceramic bezel.
+It serves to turn the watch from a simple GMT-capable chronograph into a simple Triple Time-Zone device with chronograph functionality.
+Since the extra hour hand looks too similar in shape to the chronograph’s central seconds hand, it is painted a different color -bright red versus bright white- and has a different shape of its tip for the chronograph indicator to preserve its spearhead-shaped pointer that is almost identical to the one used on 1960s model.

-The second difference is, of course, the date window.
+The second difference is the date window.
 While the caliber Venus 178 that animated the vintage model came sans calendar, the Breitling caliber 24 that powers this timepiece features a simple date indicator at 3 o’clock.
-As usual, the date window is rather small, but is still usable with its tiny numerals printed in bright white over the black background of the calendar wheel.
+The date window is small but is still usable with its tiny numerals printed in bright white over the black background of the calendar wheel.

 Otherwise, it is a fairly standard layout that you probably have seen on dozens and hundreds of other models from all sorts of watchmakers that, too, are powered by numerous variations of the same self-winding movement.
 This brings us nicely to… right: the mechanism.

-You probably have already guessed (in an unlikely event that you didn’t know it from the start) that the Breitling caliber 24 that powers this piece is in fact based on the well-known ETA Valjoux 7754 automatic chronograph movement.
+You probably have already guessed (in an unlikely event that you didn’t know it from the start) that the Caliber 24 that powers this piece is, in fact, based on the ETA Valjoux 7754 chronograph movement.

-Modified to slightly higher specs in order to pass COSC certification as a chronometer and in order to increase its accuracy and reliability, the mechanism is a natural-born chronograph movement that is basically the good old ETA Valjoux 7750 ebauche that was modified in order to put an additional 24 hand that greatly enhanced its functionality.
-The fact that the traditional day of week indicator was dropped in the process didn’t make the piece any less usable in my opinion.
+Modified to slightly higher specs to pass COSC certification as a chronometer and to increase its accuracy and reliability, the mechanism is a natural-born chronograph movement that is basically the good old ETA Valjoux 7750 blank caliber that was modified to put an additional 24 hand that greatly enhanced its functionality.
+The fact that the traditional day of week indicator was dropped in the process didn’t make the piece any less usable.

 Pricing & Availability

-The watch is certainly expensive, even for a Breitling.
+This Triple Time-Zone Chronograph in rose gold is approximately four times more expensive than the version in stainless steel that was released last year.
+Limited to just 250 pieces, the timekeeper costs $29,900 (depends on your local taxes, and prices in other parts of the world may differ a lot) and is available now on most markets.
+It is certainly expensive, even for a Breitling.
 For example, a beautiful Bremont Kingsman with the same base movement and in a rose gold case will set you back at a lot less overwhelming $20,250 (give or take) and the gorgeous Chopard Mille Miglia GMT Chronograph (ref.
 161292-5001) retails for some $24,400.
-But, hey, Breitling watches have always been terribly overpriced, what did you expect?
+But, hey, their watches have always been overpriced, what did you expect this time?

 See also: Breitling Transocean Chronograph 1915